 - articles (a, an, the)

-- prepositions, regardless of length, except when they’re used adverbially or adjectivally, when they’re stressed, or when they make up part of a Latin expression used adverbially or adjectivally: De Facto, In Vitro, etc.
+- prepositions of fewer than five letters, except when they’re used adverbially or adjectivally or when they make up part of a Latin expression used adverbially or adjectivally: De Facto, In Vitro, etc.

 - the coordinating conjunctions for, and, nor, but, or, yet, so